 Money-I know it’s kind of an uncomfortable subject for a whole lot of people and some of you might have the “out of sight, out of mind” attitude towards it.
 Or, the plan to just enjoy life now and worry about the rest of it later.
 You want to travel the world, see the sights, experience life, or buy that new computer.
 You only live once, right?

 I also want those things (of course!).
 However, I don’t want those things to get in the way of securing some awesome, financially speaking for my future.
 So let’s talk financial management for English teachers abroad-a very, very important subject that often gets overlooked by well, just about everybody.

 I think Andrew Hallam and I are basically the only people in the entire world talking about the subject.
 He’s all about the international school teachers, but I’m more focused on ESL teachers.
 His book The Global Expatriate’s Guide to Investing: From Millionaire Teacher to Millionaire Expat should be required reading for all expats working overseas, including ESL/EFL teachers.
-If you don’t already have it on your shelf, get in on Amazon:

 Here’s a quick overview of what you need to know about financial management for ESL and EFL teachers abroad.